homan-uppu/writing/2-Essays/Winners take all.md

 ...

 Inequality is a function of complexity.
 In games, complexity corresponds to the number of possibilities within the game.
 A simpler game has fewer possibilities, while a more complex game has many more possibilities.
-The greater the complexity of the game, the greater the  inequality in ability and outcomes.
+The greater the complexity of the game, the greater the  inequality in ability.

 Most human endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore by making choices ("moves") in the game.
 By modeling our endeavors as games, we can study simpler games and extrapolate learnings from them.